Loverboy’s ‘Get Lucky’ Cover Butt: The Untold Story

 For starters, that butt does not belong to Loverboy singer Mike Reno.
 It doesn't belong to guitarist Paul Dean either.
 Even though Dean kinda hints that he's the cover model in the band's video for the album's hit song "Working for the Weekend," CBC Music astutely points out that "his pants are baggy compared to the pants on the cover, which don’t leave a crack of breathing room for the model."

-Turns out that it's not Reno sporting those pants either.
+Turns out that no member of the band is sporting those pants.
 The album – which reached the Top 10 in the U.S. and remains one of the biggest-selling records in Canada, Loverboy's home – lists the credit as “Bottom by: T.K.”
 But for years nobody has spoken up about the identity of T.K. ... or even if T.K. was a real person.

 CBC Music has finally gotten to the bottom of the mystery, revealing that the cover butt belongs to – ready for this? – a 13-year-old girl.
 So, yes, you can now add "eww" to your list of reactions to this famous cover.

 T.K. was Tymara Kennedy, the daughter of photographer David Michael Kennedy, who shot pics of Bob Dylan and Bruce Springsteen, among others.
-Apparently nobody else could squeeze into the only pair of red leather pants they were able to find for the shoot, so 13-year-old Tymara got the job.
+Apparently nobody else could squeeze into the only pair of red leather pants they were able to find for the shoot, so the teenaged Tymara got the job.

 Unfortunately, Tymara was killed in a car accident 10 years later, when she was just 22 years old.
 The Get Lucky cover was the only time she ever modeled.
 “She was really proud of it," Kennedy said.
 "It was one of the special pictures in her house.
 And even if it's not your face, it’s a pretty cool thing to be on a Loverboy cover.
 In a way, it's a little bit of a memorial for her now that people know.”